rlaugier/nifits/README.md

 The `nifits` package has two roles:

 * Help create and manipulate NIFITS files in python with the `io` module
-* Offer a simple backend to use the instrument *model in a kit* packaged into within the files with the `backend` module.
+* Offer a simple backend to use the instrument *model in a kit* packaged within the files with the `backend` module.

 The documentation is a work in progress and can be found here: [API documentation](https://rlaugier.github.io/nifits_doc.github.io/)

-## This project includes a branch of the OIFITS package from Paul Boley

-See the original repo [here](https://github.com/pboley/oifits).
+The basic functionalities of the package are demonstrated in the `examples/quick_start.ipynb` notebook.

 ## Spirit